kkrull/python-sandbox/src/python/env-pyenv/README.md

 # Python: Dependency Management with `pip`

-Uses the built-in `venv` module to set up a separate enviornment for this project and plain old `pip` to install dependencies.
+Uses the built-in `venv` module to set up a separate environment for this project and plain old `pip` to install dependencies.

 ## Dependency Management